safer-rust/rust-safety-standard/rust-safety.md

 ## 3 Stucts

-A struct is a user-defined data type composed of named fields.
+A struct is a user-defined data type composed of fields.
 Its behavior is defined through associated functions within `impl` blocks.
 - A method is a special associated function that takes self as the first parameter.
 - Associated functions without a receiver are commonly used for constructors or type-level operations.
 - Struct instances can also be created using struct literals, e.g., `Foo { field1: value, ... }`.